makrai/notes/upadhyay16-cross-ling-embed-compar-acl.md

 * we turn off other features that can capture distributional information like brown clusters, which were originally used in Guo+ (2015).
 We use the universal dependency treebank (McDonald+ 2013)
 * BiCCA does better than other models.
-BiSkip is a close second, with an average performance gap of less than 1 point.
-BiSkip outperforms BiCVM on German and French (over 2 point improvement), owing to word alignment information BiSkip’s model uses during training.
-It is not surprising that English-Chinese transfer scores are low, due to the significant difference in syntactic structure
+  * BiSkip is a close second, with an average performance gap of < 1 point.
+    * outperforms BiCVM on German and French (over 2 point improvement), owing to word alignment information BiSkip’s model uses during training
+  * It is not surprising that English-Chinese transfer scores are low, due to the significant difference in syntactic structure
   * models with expensive supervision requirements like BiSkip and BiCVM could not outperform a cheaply supervised BiCCA
 * whether using cross-lingually trained vectors for learning dependency